kesav21/frc-scouting/README.md

 # frc scouting

+## matches

+input: the code of (single or multiple) events (from TBA)
+returns: the json data of the matches from those events

-## event_opr.py
+## opr

-given the code of an event (from TBA), this file calculates the OPR of all the teams at that event.
+input: json data from (single or multiple) events
+returns: a list of the opr of each team at those events